goplus/builder/docs/usage/usage.md

 ```
 ![](../static/usage/entrycode.png)

+>As the entryCode for SPX, the SPX executes entryCode, and all sprites and sounds used in the project need to be declared in entryCode.
+>In the default project, if you have not manually edited the entry Code, when you click Run, a default entryCode is automatically generated for SPX execution based on all the sprites and sounds in the current project.
+>Once you have edited the entryCode, the entryCode you edited will be used at run time, and the entryCode will not be generated automatically after that.
+>In addition, you need to manually edit entryCode for all projects imported from the local and cloud (after you have added sprites and sounds, please declare in entryCode)

 ## Sign in
 > If you want to save the project to the cloud and import the project from the cloud in the following steps, please sign in first

 Click the sign in button, we can use Go+ commuity account to log in, if you do not have a Go+ commuity account, you can choose to use Facebook,Github,Twitter and Wechat to sign up for Go+ commuity account.

 ## Save
 At this point, we can click the Save button in the upper left corner of the toolbar and choose to save to local or to the cloud

 ## Import
 We can import the project in a variety of ways by clicking the File button in the toolbar.

 1. Upload projects in zip format locally